How to install CubeBackup on Google Cloud Platform.

-As a Google Workspace backup solution, CubeBackup is available on the Google Cloud Platform(GCP) Marketplace.
+As a self-hosted backup solution for Google Workspace and Microsoft 365, CubeBackup is available on the Google Cloud Platform(GCP) Marketplace.
 You can easily deploy CubeBackup on a Google Compute Engine VM and backup your business data to Google Cloud Storage.

 Launch the CubeBackup image on GCP